domasvz1/DO-Shop-ASP.NET-MVC/README.md

 # MVCLocalDatabaseWebsiteProject (D O initials of my first and last name)
 This was initially my University project changed and updated.
 Since there's a lot of things that can be tweaked and changed, I want to update the scripts and the documentation before releasing.
+This won't be marketed or selled.
+This is a free download project with a fair use, UI remade completely learning from Winkel boostrap examples.

 An electronic shop local website written with:
 - .NET visual Studio